Faye Dunaway: 1982–1999: Film, television, and theatre work

 The following year, Dunaway was awarded a star on the Hollywood Walk of Fame.
 She starred in the family comedy Dunston Checks In, the crime thriller The Chamber, which reunited her with her Bonnie and Clyde co-star Gene Hackman, and in the directorial debut of actor Kevin Spacey, Albino Alligator.
-Also in 1996, Dunaway returned to the stage, playing famed opera singer Maria Callas in the U.S. national tour of the Tony Award winning play Master Class by Terrence McNally.
+Also in 1996, Dunaway returned to the stage, playing famed opera singer Maria Callas in the U.S. national tour of the Tony Award-winning play Master Class by Terrence McNally.
 Callas was one of Dunaway's favorite characters she ever played.
 "That woman changed an art form, and not many people can say that.
 Callas is to opera what Fellini is to cinema."
-Similarities were made by the press between the career and personalities of Callas and Dunaway as both were seen as perfectionists whose run-ins with directors had them castigated as prima donnas.
-"I think the play is really about what it takes to do something in life, and its original in that, because there's not a play I know of that has been written about that.
+Similarities were made by the press between the career and personalities of Callas and Dunaway, as both were seen as perfectionists whose run-ins with directors had them castigated as prima donnas.
+"I think the play is really about what it takes to do something in life, and it's original in that, because there's not a play I know of that has been written about that.
 This is about an uncompromising artist and a professional who will stop at almost nothing to serve the art that she loves.
 She said it over and over again in many of her interviews: "It's not a question of discipline, it's a question of love, of what you do out of the passion for your art."
 And she's right.
 She was all about feeling — that's why I love this role so much."
 The tour was a great success and earned Dunaway rave reviews for her performance, as well as the Sarah Siddons Award.

 Her performance as the matron of a wealthy Jewish family in turmoil in the drama The Twilight of the Golds (1997) earned her a Screen Actors Guild Award nomination for Outstanding Performance by a Female Actor in a TV Movie or Miniseries.
 In 1998, she starred with Angelina Jolie in Gia, a biographical film about the rise and fall of supermodel Gia Carangi.
-Playing the small but key role of Carangi's agent, Dunaway was well reviewed and won her third Golden Globe Award, for Best Supporting Actress – Series, Miniseries or Television.
-The following year, Dunaway appeared in the remake of The Thomas Crown Affair, and Roger Ebert argued in his review of the film that she "had more electricity in 1968 and still does" compared to actress Rene Russo who was cast in her original role.
+Playing the small but key role of Carangi's agent, Dunaway's performance was well reviewed and won her third Golden Globe Award.
+The following year, Dunaway appeared in the remake of The Thomas Crown Affair, and Roger Ebert argued in his review of the film that she "had more electricity in 1968 and still does" compared to actress Rene Russo, who was cast in her original role.
 Also in 1999, Dunaway portrayed Yolande of Aragon in Luc Besson's historical drama The Messenger: The Story of Joan of Arc.